Takashi Mizowaki, M.D., Ph.D. Professor

 Research and Education■ Biological approach

 We are promoting a wide range of basic research.
 Specifically, development of new radiosensitizers, omics analysis of genomes, modeling of cell dynamics after irradiation with deep learning.
 We collaborate with the Laboratory of Cancer Cell Biology of Kyoto University for research of mechanism of cancer cells in the field of microbiology and the Institute for Integrated Radiation and Nuclear Science for basic research of boron neutron capture therapy (BNCT).

 ■ Physical engineering approach

 We are implementing basic researches and clinical applications of advanced high-precision radiotherapy and innovative beam delivery technique including dynamic tumor-tracking and Dynamic WaveArc irradiation as well as their treatment plans and quality control.
-Our final goal is to perform personalized radiotherapy based on the molecular tracking radiotherapy which integrates biological approach into physics and engineering approach.
+Our final goal is to perform personalized radiotherapy based on the molecular tracking radiotherapy which integrates biological approaches into physics and engineering approaches.

 ■ Clinical research

 We aim to apply results from the radiobiological and physical researches to clinical practice.
 We are conducting clinical trials on multidisciplinary treatment which combines high-precision radiotherapy with surgery/chemotherapy.
 Systemic organs can be our target: brain, lung, breast, esophagus, pancreas, prostate, rectum, anal canal, etc.

 Neutrophil extracellular traps (NETs, shown in green) triggered by intravascular redox imbalance entrap circulating tumor cells (shown in red) at the lungs and promote pulmonary metastasis.

 Dynamic tracking irradiation with (Vero4DRT) high precision image-guided radiation therapy device, which was developed in conjunction